drhelius/Gearboy/README.md

 The best way of compiling Gearboy is by using one of the IDE projects provided for each platform.

-For all platforms you will need SDL and Qt Framework SDKs installed and configured.
+For all desktop platforms you will need SDL and Qt Framework SDKs installed and configured.

+For iOS you only need SDL.

 There is a nice Netbeans + Qt tutorial [here](http://netbeans.org/kb/docs/cnd/qt-applications.html).